Melih-Demirel/01-Calendar-using-Qt/README.md

-My first Object-Oriented Programming assignment.
-Basically build a calendar in Qt using C++ (was very fun!! ;C).
+# Calendar in Qt

+First Object-Oriented Programming assignment using the most beautiful language C++ :D.